gandraa/otel-collector-demo/README.md

  The goal is to show how opentelemetry uses different app (Go, Java), receivers and exporters.

 This demo uses `docker-compose` and by default runs against the `otel/opentelemetry-collector-contrib` image.
-To run the demo, switch to the `examples/demo` folder and run:
+To run the demo, execute the docker-compose following command:

 ```shell
 docker-compose up -d